 The US State Department has issued a “Level 2” travel advisory for Hong Kong, up from standard Level 1.
 Before that alarms you, a Level 2 warning is the same level as the UK, Spain, Barbados, Italy and many more, and 1 is the lowest of 4 possible ratings.

-These crowds are generally isolated and to reiterate, you may be able to visit the city without knowing that they’ve happened – but you also may not.
+Protests crowds are generally isolated and to reiterate, you may be able to visit the city without knowing that they’ve happened – but you also may not.
+Unfortunately, that’s becoming increasingly difficult.

-The heavier HK protests are mostly away from where the majority of tourists and visitors stay, and away from many of the most popular things tourists do in Hong Kong.
-Keep in mind, tear gas has been deployed on large groups, so stay as far away from any demonstrations as possible.
-Basically – if you see a crowd, go the other way, or go into a hotel.
-But again – you may legitimately travel without ever knowing any clashes or protests had happened at all.
+Keep in mind, tear gas and rubber bullets have been deployed on large groups, so stay as far away from any demonstrations as possible.
+Basically – if you see a crowd, go the other way at any cost, or go into a hotel.
+But again – you may legitimately travel without ever knowing any of the clashes or protests had happened at all.

 Sharpening Rhetoric From China, USA, Hong Kong